DiamondIceNS/StarlightGlimmer/README.md

 - Dithering sample charts for assisting color selection when you are making a template
 - [Animotes](https://github.com/ev1l0rd/animotes) support, just because
 - Cross-guild emoji through Animotes (must opt-in)
-- Support for full language localization
+- Full language localization

+For a more in-depth walkthrough of Glimmer's core functions, see [the wiki page](https://github.com/DiamondIceNS/StarlightGlimmer/wiki).

 #### Languages:
 - English (US)